lddyato/MYSQL/Exercise 1: Looking at Your Data.md

 DESCRIBE site_activities
 DESCRIBE users
 ```
+* **Field**: indicates the column name.
+* **Type**: indicates the column data type.
+* **Collation**: indicates the collation for nonbinary string columns, or NULL for other columns.
+This value is displayed only if you use the **FULL** keyword.
+* **Null**: contains YES if NULL values can be stored in the column, NO if not.
+* **Key**: indicates whether the column is indexed:
-+ **Empty**: the column either is not indexed or is indexed only as a secondary column in a multiple-column, nonunique index.
+ + If Key is **empty**, the column either is not indexed or is indexed only as a secondary column in a multiple-column, nonunique index.
-+ **PRI**: the column is a PRIMARY KEY or is one of the columns in a multiple-column PRIMARY KEY.
+ + If Key is **PRI**, the column is a PRIMARY KEY or is one of the columns in a multiple-column PRIMARY KEY.
-+ **UNI**: the column is the first column of a UNIQUE index.
+ + If Key is **UNI**, the column is the first column of a UNIQUE index.
+(A UNIQUE index permits multiple NULL values, but you can tell whether the column permits NULL by checking the Null field.)
-+ **MUL**: the column is the first column of a nonunique index in which multiple occurrences of a given value are permitted within the column.
+ + If Key is **MUL**, the column is the first column of a nonunique index in which multiple occurrences of a given value are permitted within the column.
+ + If more than one of the Key values applies to a given column of a table, Key displays the one with the highest priority, in the order **PRI > UNI > MUL**.
+* **UNIQUE**: may be displayed as PRI if it cannot contain NULL values and there is no PRIMARY KEY in the table.
+A UNIQUE index may display as MUL if several columns form a composite UNIQUE index; although the combination of the columns is unique, each column can still hold multiple occurrences of a given value.
+* **Default**: indicates the default value that is assigned to the column.
+This is NULL if the column has an explicit default of NULL, or if the column definition has no DEFAULT clause.
-+ **Default**: the default value that is assigned to the field.
-The "Extra" field contains any additional information that is available about a given field in that table.
+* **Extra**: contains any additional information that is available about a given column.
+The value is nonempty in these cases:
+ + auto_increment for columns that have the AUTO_INCREMENT attribute
+ + on update CURRENT_TIMESTAMP for TIMESTAMP or DATETIME columns that have the ON UPDATE CURRENT_TIMESTAMP attribute
+ + VIRTUAL GENERATED or VIRTUAL STORED for generated column
+* **Privileges**: indicates the privileges you have for the column.
+This value is displayed only if you use the FULL keyword.
+* **Comment**: indicates any comment the column has.
+This value is displayed only if you use the FULL keyword.

 **Table 1: dogs**
 <table>